Leptogenesis via Varying Weinberg Operator: the Closed-Time-Path Approach: Introduction

 In \cite{Pascoli:2016gkf}, we proposed a novel mechanism of leptogenesis which proceeds via a time-varying Weinberg operator which is present during a phase transition (PT).
 As explained therein and shall be discussed in depth later, this mechanism satisfies the three Sakharov conditions as follows: \begin{itemize} \item The Weinberg operator violates lepton in addition to $B-L$ number.

 \item The Weinberg operator is out of thermal equilibrium at temperatures $T<10^{13}$ GeV.

-\item We assume a CP-violating PT (CPPT), which results in a time-varying coefficient in the Weinberg operator. \end{itemize}
+\item We assume a CP-violating PT (CPPT), which results in a time-varying coefficient in the Weinberg operator. \end{itemize} Using the Weinberg operator to fulfil the Sakharov condition is not new and has been considered in, e.g., \cite{Kusenko:2014uta, Hamada:2015xva, Takahashi:2015ula}.
 Through the combination of the three Sakharov conditions we arrive at an out-of-equilibrium spacetime-varying CP-violating Weinberg operator.
 While the Weinberg operator induces lepton and anti-lepton production/annihilation processes in the thermal plasma, the interference of the varying Weinberg operator at two different spacetime points generates a CP asymmetry between them.
 Eventually, a net lepton asymmetry is generated after the PT.
 As the lepton asymmetry is increased by the temperature, we found the minimal temperature for successful baryogenesis to be approximately $T_\text{CPPT} \sim 10^{11}$ GeV.
 CPPT is crucially reliant upon the scale of the PT to be below the scale at which the Weinberg operator decouples from the theory, $T_{\text{CPPT}}<\Lambda$.
 Otherwise, heavy particles in the UV sector have not decoupled and may wash out the lepton asymmetry generated by the PT.
 Therefore, a key difference between our leptogenesis mechanisms and all others is that the New Physics responsible for light neutrino mass generation has been integrated out \emph{before} the CP-violating processes become active, and consequently CPPT is independent of the specific neutrino mass model.
 Moreover, this implies in CPPT the CP-violation scale is \emph{below} the neutrino mass generation scale.